jonlpersson/ed-latimore/site/_posts/2022-04-19-nofap-benefits.md

 I have the most concern for young men who never knew a world without high-speed internet.

-Just 45% of Gen Zers today report having good mental health.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> Anxiety and depression are rampant, and on the rise due to isolation.
+Just 45% of Gen Zers today report having good mental health.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> Anxiety and depression are rampant, and on the rise due to isolation.
 Porn becomes a coping mechanism during hard times, and this cycle continues.

 Going cold turkey with NoFap breaks the habit and allows your brain to reset and regain mental clarity.
 Once you go on a NoFap streak, you undo the reward system shortcuts that porn use created and become less compulsive.
 Overworking your brain’s reward system makes it crave the pleasure source and increases negative feelings when you can’t get it.